Rapid Gas Decompression resistant elastomers

 RGD O-rings & seals

-RGD seals and RGD O-rings are available from PPE in a range of elastomer material types including HNBR, FEPM (Aflas®), FKM and FFKM under the brand names EnDura®, Perlast® and Perlast® ICE.
+RGD resistant seals and RGD O-rings are available from PPE in a range of elastomer material types including HNBR, FEPM (Aflas®), FKM and FFKM under the brand names EnDura®, Perlast® and Perlast® ICE.

-PPE’s RGD elastomer materials have been tested to the standards listed above and RGD test certificates are available to download.
+PPE’s RGD resistant elastomer materials have been tested to the standards listed above and RGD test certificates are available to download.

 PPE elastomers tested to RGD standards